BlazinSan/YetAnotherVolumeBooster/README.md

 ## Uninstallation

 1. Open **Windows Settings → Apps → Installed apps**.
-2. Find **VolumeBoost**.
+2. Find **YetAnotherVolumeBooster**.
 3. Select **Uninstall** and confirm.

-The uninstaller removes VolumeBoost, its shortcuts, startup entry, managed APO include, gain file, and ProgramData diagnostic logs.
+The uninstaller removes YetAnotherVolumeBooster, its shortcuts, startup entry, managed APO include, gain file, and ProgramData diagnostic logs.
 Equalizer APO is intentionally left installed to avoid damaging unrelated audio configurations.
 Remove Equalizer APO separately from Windows Settings only when no other application or configuration uses it.
-To remove saved UI preferences as well, delete `%APPDATA%\VolumeBoost`.
+To remove saved UI preferences as well, delete `%APPDATA%\YetAnotherVolumeBooster`.

 ## Troubleshooting